Cozy Peach Kitchen

 To make vegan buttermilk:

-1. Measure out one cup of unsweetened, unflavored soy or oat milk.
+1. Measure out one cup of unsweetened, unflavored soy milk.

 2. Scoop out one tablespoon of milk.
 This is optional, but it makes it so that the recipe yields 1 cup of buttermilk.